Key financial performance indicators for schools

-In each of the last three years, over half of all state and state integrated schools have had an increase in public equity.
+In each of the last two years, over half of all state and state integrated schools have had an increase in public equity.

-- Ministry of Education (2012).
+- Ministry of Education (2014).
 New Zealand Schools: Ngā Kura o Aotearoa.
-Wellington: Ministry of Education.
+Wellington: Ministry of Education

 Where To Find Out More